XinghuaGao/CPS2025/README.md

 Meanwhile, we also offer the zoom option for audience who can only attend the workshop remotely.

-The registration link is [here](https://docs.google.com/forms/d/e/1FAIpQLSe5cdHj8TLBz1V_uehZOWMdS8qpbYalDlOtEXAmT9Z1BCPWGA/viewform?usp=dialog).
+The registration link is closed.
+Thank you for your interest.
+We will post more information about the workshop later.

 ## Organizers